Inclement Weather Updates

 Health and Safety Office

 The College has established a Health and Safety Office, located in Room 217 of the Gerald Fisher Building.
 This office can be contacted at 501-760-4266 or health.office@np.edu.
-Staff will include a Health and Safety professional and screening station employees.
-The Health and Safety professional will serve as:
+Staff will include a Health and Safety Program Manager.
+The Health and Safety Program Manager will serve as:

 - Point of contact for anyone that tests positive for COVID-19.